Get the Message (game show): Bonus round

 The winning team in each game played the "turnabout game" bonus round.
 The contestant was shown a message and orally gave one-word clues to each celebrity in turn.
 The celebrity responded by attempting to guess the message, and if correct, the contestant won $100.
 Each additional word the contestant provided decreased the bonus amount for that message, from $100 to $50, $25, and finally $10.
 The contestant attempted to convey three messages for a top prize of $300.
 If the player at any time gave the actual message or part of the message the value decreased to the lowest amount.

-The bonus round was later changed an renamed the "open game".
+The bonus round was later changed and renamed the "open game".
 The celebrities were shown a message and gave their clues verbally.
 The contestant then had one guess to identify the phrase.
 Three messages were played, and each correctly guessed won the contestant another $50 for a maximum of payoff of $150.